raycast/extensions/extensions/tl-dr-ai-summary-tool/README.md

-# WeChat Article Summarizer
+# Article Summarizer

-This Raycast extension provides a convenient way to interact with WeChat public account articles by generating summaries and enabling dialogues with the content.
-Additionally, it leverages AI to help solve everyday problems.
+This Raycast extension offers a versatile tool for interacting with a wide range of web articles by generating concise summaries and enabling interactive dialogues with the content.
+It integrates AI capabilities to assist with everyday inquiries and tasks, now with support for the ChatGLM API.

 ## Features

-- **Article Summarization**: Quickly read through the essence of WeChat public account articles without going through the entire content.
-This feature extracts the key points and presents a concise summary for a faster reading experience.
+- **Article Summarization**: Effortlessly grasp the core message of various web articles without the need to read through the full text.
+This feature identifies the main points and delivers a brief summary, allowing for a quicker and more efficient reading experience.

-- **Conversational Interaction**: Engage with the articles by having a conversation.
-Ask questions or express your thoughts, and the extension will facilitate an interactive dialogue with the article's content.
+- **Conversational Interaction**: Engage with web articles in a conversational manner.
+Pose questions or share your opinions, and the extension will provide an interactive dialogue, making the content more accessible and engaging.

-- **AI Problem Solving**: Utilize the power of AI to get assistance with daily challenges.
-Whether it's a question you're pondering or a practical problem, the extension can provide helpful insights and solutions.
+- **AI Problem Solving with ChatGLM API Support**: Harness the strength of AI, now enhanced with ChatGLM API integration, to seek assistance with daily questions or practical issues.
+The extension is designed to offer valuable insights and solutions, making it a powerful tool for problem-solving.